vtex/node-vtex-api/docs/tracing.md

 If you want to have a more granular view on the traces involving your app, you can do a manual instrumentation for distributed tracing.

-All service handlers will have a `tracer` field on the `IOContext` provided, with which you can create spans for your manual instrumentation.
-The `tracer` object is a wrapper for the `OpenTracing` tracer, and it's implemented [here](../src/tracing/UserLandTracer.ts).
+All route and event handlers for your app will have a `tracer` field on the `IOContext` provided, with which you can create spans for your manual instrumentation.
+The `tracer` object is a wrapper for the `OpenTracing` tracer, and it's implemented [here](../src/tracing/UserLandTracer.ts), by the `UserLandTracer` class.

 For a detailed tutorial on how to instrument your app read the docs on [VTEX IO Distributed Tracing Guide](https://github.com/vtex/vtex-io-tracing-guide).